A generalized Vaserstein symbol: Main results

 \begin{Kor} Assume that the following conditions are satisfied:

-\begin{itemize} \item The usual Vaserstein symbol $V: Um_{3} (R) \rightarrow W_{E} (R)$ is surjective \item $U_{5} (Um_{3} (R)) \subset \pi_{5, 5} (E_{\infty} (P_{0}) \cap Aut (P_{5}))$ \end{itemize}
+\begin{itemize} \item The usual Vaserstein symbol $V: \mathit{Um}_{3}(R) \rightarrow W_{E} (R)$ is surjective \item $U_{5} (\mathit{Um}_{3}(R)) \subset \pi_{5, 5} (E_{\infty} (P_{0}) \cap Aut (P_{5}))$ \end{itemize}

-Then the generalized Vaserstein symbol ${Vas}: Um (P_0 \oplus R) \rightarrow V_1 (R)$ is surjective. \end{Kor}
+Then the generalized Vaserstein symbol $V: Um (P_0 \oplus R) \rightarrow \tilde{V} (R)$ is surjective. \end{Kor}

-\begin{proof} The surjectivity of the usual Vaserstein symbol means that any element of $V_{1} (R)$ is of the form $[R^4, \psi_{4}, \chi]$ for some non-degenerate skew-symmetric form on $R^4$.
+\begin{proof} The surjectivity of the usual Vaserstein symbol means that any element of $\tilde{V} (R)$ is of the form $[R^4, \psi_{4}, \chi]$ for some non-degenerate alternating form on $R^4$.
 Now the corollary follows from Theorem \ref{T4.6}. \end{proof}